 - “Business or Asset Sale”.
 Where the Customer disposes of all, or a substantial part of its business and assets, the Customer shall notify Triptease of this fact and confirm whether or not this Agreement is to form part of such disposal.
 If this Agreement: (a) shall form part of the disposal, then the provisions of clause 10.3 shall apply; or (b) shall NOT form part of the disposal, then the Customer shall remain liable for its obligations hereunder and the disposal shall in no way whatsoever effect the validity of this Agreement or effect the enforceability of this Agreement (and the obligations herein) by Triptease against the Customer.

 - “Fees“.
 Customer shall pay Triptease the fees as set out in the Schedule (the “Fees”).

 - “Payment Terms“.
-Customer shall pay to Triptease the Fees for the Initial Term and Term due to Triptease pursuant to the Schedule within 14 days after Customer’s receipt of an invoice from Triptease for those Fees.
+Customer shall pay to Triptease the Fees for the Initial Term and Renewal Term due to Triptease pursuant to the Schedule within 14 days after Customer’s receipt of an invoice from Triptease for those Fees.
 Any amounts due to Triptease under this Agreement not received by the date due will be subject to a late fee of 1.5% per month, or the maximum charge permitted by Applicable Law, whichever is less.
 Customer shall pay the amounts due under each invoice without deducting any taxes that may be applicable to such payments.
 Customer is responsible for paying any and all withholding, sales, value added or other taxes, duties or charges applicable to this Agreement, other than taxes imposed on Triptease’s income.